In recent weeks, we’ve discussed what to expect to encounter in a first transaction and a timeline for a transaction in transferable tax credits.

 This new market requires a new go-to-market strategy.
 Developers who anticipate having credits for sale in 2024 and beyond should test the market early.
 Putting feelers out to assess market appetite and price for tax credits is a low risk process.
 Developers should:

-With diversified expressions of interest and more clarity into market pricing for their credits, project developers have more and better information to support and guide future financing decisions.
+With diversified non-binding bids and more clarity into market pricing for their credits, project developers have more and better information to support and guide future financing decisions.
 Developers may not know from the start if they’ll monetize credits through transferability, tax equity partnership, or a more complex joint venture structure.
 The most accurate way to gauge the market and make that decision is by testing it themselves.

 Developers on the Crux platform can list their projects in less than 10 minutes with no fees and no exclusivity commitment required.
 Our software is designed to maintain confidentiality, and sellers need not have every detail hammered out before taking stock of the market.
 Finally, project developers can receive non-binding indications of interest from prospective credit buyers across the widest cross-section of the market on Crux.
 From there, they are better informed to choose a path forward and get organized for the next steps of a transaction.